IBM-Cloud/docs/services/blockchain/ibmblockchain_tutorials.md

 # Sample apps and tutorials
 {: #1stanchor}
-Last updated: 5 October 2016
+Last updated: 08 November 2016
 {: .last-updated}

-The following samples demonstrate how applications and chaincode function in an IBM Blockchain network.
-To learn more about the Hyperledger Fabric v0.5 code, which underpins your blockchain network, visit the [Fabric Docs](https://github.com/hyperledger/fabric/tree/master/docs) section of the Linux Foundation's Hyperledger Project.
+The following samples demonstrate how applications and chaincode function on a test IBM Blockchain network.
+To learn more about the Hyperledger Fabric v0.6 code, which underpins IBM Blockchain networks, visit the [Fabric Docs](https://github.com/hyperledger/fabric/tree/v0.6/docs) for the Linux Foundation's Hyperledger  Project.
 {:shortdesc}

 To experience chaincode applications in action, you can immediately deploy the Marbles, Commercial Paper or Car Lease demo below (click a Deploy to Bluemix button).
 Or continue reading to explore the Hello Chaincode tutorial.